robbobfrh84/lab/tinkering/maps/states/README.md

 -

 ### To Do 🟡 ✅ 🚨
-- ✅ Finishing implimenting HEADER_KEYS > loop DEFAULT HEADER instead of state obj.
-- ✅ Create STATE and _config finish _config.unselectedGroup
-- ✅ Review `_config`
-- ✅ STATE.groups[0] keys need to be filtered when added to STATE.group
-- ✅ Finished Capitolize Global vars TEST and DELET NOTES
-- ✅ Add <script> to html. call preload()
-- ✅ REVIEW this README.md > Prune
-- ✅ colorcontainer updates
+- ✅ let's rename all `/js` function with the prefix `map_...`, etc..
 - multi-color gradient: https://chatgpt.com/c/67043849-20dc-8002-808d-8bedcd4e7a70
-  - see states_svg at bottom for hardcoded griant guide.
+  - ✅ see states_svg at top for hardcoded griant guide.
+  - ✅ make multi placeholder `pink` and when clicked again it removes
+  - need to add state to current group table when pink
+  - need to remove state from ALL groups when unselected from pink
+  - make `map_fill_state()`

 ### Unordered To Do